d13co/pennybank-app-caller-lsig/README.md

 When using the logic sig, you should assume that it will (eventally) be at exactly its MBR balance, with zero spendable microALGO.

-However, within an application call*, the MBR can be soft-violated, as long as it is legal by the end of all inner transactions.
+However, within an application call, the MBR can be soft-violated, as long as it is legal by the end of all inner transactions.

 To use this with non-zero transaction fees, you must enforce repayment of the sender fees in your smart contract.